johnjogrady/php-symfony3-book/00_content/part02/chapter06.md

     }
 ```

+Update the using statements on the StudentController to add in the following extra Use

+use Symfony\Component\HttpFoundation\Response;
+use AppBundle\Entity\Student;

 The above now means we can create new records in our database via this new route.
 So to create a record with name `matt` just visit this URL with your browser:

 ```